NCOA Logo

 I get it.
 So what can effect my NCOA match rate?

-Before your file can be processed, it must be USPS-standardized, and you may not receive a ZIP+4 code for some addresses.
+Before your file can be processed all addresses in your list undergo our robust 2-tier USPS standardization.
+This processing adds the correct Zip+4 to your addresses.
+However some of your addresses may lack the basic ingredients needed to match the USPS Zip4 file.
 Addresses that can't be standardized cannot be run through NCOA.
-It's that simple: if we can't Zip+4 append an address, we can't run it.
+It's that simple: if certain addresses in your list can't be appended with Zip+4, those addresses cannot be put through the NCOA matching process.
 Usually ZIP + 4 match rates run in the 93% to 98% range.
-The match rate is different for each list, of course, and it depends largely on your data.
-So why do some addresses fail standardization?
+The match rate is different for each list, of course and it depends largely on your data.

 What else can impact my NCOA match rate?